 With millions of potential combinations, it’s a challenge trying to remember what can spawn on what and how powerful the effects can be.
-I’ve condensed this information regarding most shields here:
+Here is a helpful chart: [COMING SOON]

 While this covers 95% of shields, there are a few shields that buck the trend.
 Some shields (typically unique shields) will always spawn with the same parts, while others have a limited pool of parts they can potentially spawn with.

 - Band of Sitorak can only spawn with Fleet, Health, Nova, Safe-Space, and Trigger-Happy parts.

 - Messy Breakup can only spawn with Absorb, Projected, and Reflect parts.

 - Red Suit can only spawn with Amp, Power Charge, Nova, Roid, Safe-Space, Spike, and Trigger-Happy parts.

 - Plus Ultra (Legendary) cannot spawn with Absorb, Safe Space, or Trigger-Happy parts.

 - Rerouter can only spawn with Capacity or Health parts.

 - Rough Rider can only spawn with Adrenaline, Fleet, and Roid parts.